Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 Fall 2017 GitHub
 Organization](https://github.com/Allegheny-Computer-Science-600-F2017).

-The the LaTeX file in this repository are automatically compiled with [Travis CI](https://travis-ci.org/), thus ensuring that they compile correctly and, moreover, that a PDF of the project file is available in the GitHub repository whenever a commit is tagged for a release.
+The LaTeX file in this repository are automatically compiled with [Travis CI](https://travis-ci.org/), thus ensuring that they compile correctly and, moreover, that a PDF of the project file is available in the GitHub repository whenever a commit is tagged for a release.
 Additionally, you can use a LaTeX